Dried Chili

 Health Benefits

-- Capsaicin boosts metabolism and may aid weight management
+- Capsaicin activates thermogenesis, potentially boosting metabolism and supporting weight management

-- Supports cardiovascular health through potassium and polyphenols
+- May enhance cardiovascular health through improved blood flow and cholesterol profiles

 Buying Guide